 How to Use Leading Indicators for Brand Tracking

-It’s challenging to turn qualitative, brand-related data into quantitative data – especially when many performance marketing campaigns rely on qualitative data by design.
+It’s challenging to turn qualitative, brand-related data into quantitative data – especially when many performance marketing campaigns rely on quantitative data by design.
 To accomplish this with a high degree of accuracy, marketers first must determine their short-term and long-term goals for a brand campaign, bearing in mind that short-term results are not the primary focus.
 These goals will ensure your campaign is being constantly monitored based on attainable KPIs – and promises upper management some short-term benefit.

 Once a goal has been established, audit your current brand tracking initiatives and make sure they’re providing high quality data that correlates with the given goal and KPIs.
 For example, if your brand has a long-term goal of being perceived as luxurious, surveys should ask questions such as “How true is this statement: I would be proud to be seen with [your brand’s product],” as opposed to “I believe that [your brand’s product] is environmentally sustainable.” – otherwise, your analytics teams will struggle to measure the data in relation to the goal.
 Don’t forget to draw this data from multiple different sources – many marketers choose to utilize sentiment analyses or evaluate interactions on social media to further corroborate their findings.